Sidonius Apollinaris: Manuscript tradition

 Although Sidonius' works may have been published in part during his lifetime (5th century), there is no textual evidence of this and all manuscripts can be traced back to a single archetype, which is estimated as dating to roughly the 7th century.
 The oldest witness dates to the 9th century and is likely a fourth-generation copy.
 Although the archetype contained poems, they were omitted in most copies, and most extant manuscripts contain only his letters, often jumbled together with a garbled transcription of another writer, Ausonius.
 Most of the work on textual variants was done by Christian Lütjohann in the 1870s, but Lütjohann died prematurely before he had developed the stemmatics, which are crucial for reconstructing Sidonius' idiosyncratic Latin.
 Lütjohann's work was published in the 1887 Monumenta Germaniae Historica with inferior stemmatics provided by other scholars.
-Franz Dolveck provided a partial new stemma, including only those editions complete with poetry, in 2020.Franz Dolveck, "The Manuscript Tradition of Sidonius," in Edinburgh Companion to Sidonius Apollinaris, ed.
-Gavin Kelly (Edinburgh University Press, 2020).
+Franz Dolveck provided a partial new stemma, including only those editions complete with poetry, in 2020.